LDS Gospel Topics 1

 So, aren’t the brethren and the scriptures telling us what we need to know and do?
 The answer is, of course, in the affirmative.
 We are taught throughout all the scriptures, ancient and modern, and throughout all the conference addresses what we need to do…that is, rather, how to find out what we need to do.

 What we really need to know are the mysteries.
 Not the distance to Kolob or the location of the lost ten tribes.
-We need to know the mysteries of godliness and how to acquire godly traits (the number of scriptures that attest to this are too numerous to reference.
+We need to know the mysteries of godliness and how to acquire godly traits (the number of scriptures that attest to this are numerous, please also see below: Scriptures Pertaining to The Mysteries).
 By in large we are not doing this.
-People who avoid any responsibility for the “the mysteries,” or the “greater knowledge” by ignorantly wrapping themselves in a cloak they refer to as the “mainstream of the church” will find themselves woefully unprepared for the hereafter (for pertinent scriptural references see below: Scriptures Pertaining to The Mysteries).
+People who avoid any responsibility for the “the mysteries,” or the “greater knowledge” by ignorantly wrapping themselves in a cloak they refer to as the “mainstream of the church” will find themselves woefully unprepared for the hereafter.

 The Law of Moses was a schoolmaster to bring Israel to Christ.
 The Church and Kingdom of God on earth is also a schoolmaster to bring us to Christ.
 Living the forms are necessary and provide the keys to obtain the “greater knowledge” that is also necessary.
 But if we do not learn and apply the principles of sanctification and personal repentance, we are no better than the ancient Jews.